pinkest-nekomata/LaDS-Lore-Project/Characters/Zayne.md

 > In 2046, Zayne received the [[Starcatcher Award]] for his landmark contribution to lowering the prevalance of congenital cardiac defects in newborns with his discovery that [[Evol]] genes affect the mutation rate in cells during heart development.
 In the same year, he performed the very first aortic valve regeneration and repair operation with Evol technology and became the youngest winner of the [[Linde Award]].
 In year 2048, he was appointed as chief surgeon of the [[Division of Cardiac Surgery]] at Linkon Central Hospital and established the Evol-cardiac Medical Laboratory, leading a number of research projects related to cardiac function regulation and transformation by Evol.

 MC's voice-over adds that he's an expert in the study of [[Protocore Syndrome]] (which is not included in the in-game text of this biography).

+# Light and Dark
+Notably, yin and yang is a key theme in Chinese philosphy ([Wikipedia](https://en.wikipedia.org/wiki/Yin_and_yang)), and in Zayne's life we see this tension/balance of light and dark.

+In Zayne's anecdotes [[Never-Ending Winter]] and [[Still In Dark]], it's revealed that when Dr. Zayne was twelve, he started having nightmares of a "[[Grim Reaper]]"--ie [[Zayne - Dawnbreaker]].
+Likewise, Dawnbreaker began having fragmented dreams of the doctor when he was twelve.

+Dr. Zayne's anecdote is "A Pure White Heart" where he wears a light colored outfit, and Dr. Zayne is often depicted in a white lab coat.
+Dawnbreaker wears all black, and his anecdote is "Still in Dark", reinforcing the light/dark theme.
+Likewise, Dr. Zayne saves lives while Dawnbreaker ends them.
+Even in his myths, Zayne is depicted as two different kinds of fate diety, whose job is to ensure the right order and balance of things--this balance is closely tied to the idea of yin/yang.
+(See also [[Zayne's death theme]]).

+Given that the dreams start when Zayne is 12, I wondered if there's significance to 12 in Chinese culture.
+I'm not the happiest with the strength of these citations, but one source suggests that 12 represents yin/yang because it can be split into two parts: 1 representing yang and 2 representing yin. ([33rdsquare.com](https://www.33rdsquare.com/is-12-a-lucky-number-in-chinese/)).
+A more robust source, [Brittanica.com](https://www.britannica.com/topic/yinyang) connects Yang to odd numbers and Yin to even numbers, which corroborates the note about 12, but doesn't specifically mention the number.
+The strength of this symbol in context--that light and dark come into tension at the year 12, which itself represents yinyang, supports this being an appropriate interpretation.

+The name "Dawnbreaker" reinforces this connection, with the break of dawn being the time between night and day, where light and dark are in balance.
+Zayne's voice likes like "Out of the darkness and into the dawn" evoke this too.
+Fans have also pointed out that Zayne's Chinese name evokes darkness and dawn as well ([Reddit](https://www.reddit.com/r/LoveAndDeepspace/comments/19eu6x9/comment/kjgpa4k/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)).